ijyliu/mcbroken-daily-live/README.md

 Retrieving aggregated [mcbroken](https://github.com/rashiq/mcbroken-archive) data on broken and total McDonald's ice cream machines and importing to AWS DynamoDB and S3.

-This stores Lambda functions that can be schedule to run at a set time each day.
+This repo stores Lambda functions that can be scheduled to run at a set time each day.